 Renny Krupinski is very much a renaissance man and a polymath with the highest credentials.
 He works as an Equity Registered fight director, fight co-ordinator, stunt co-ordinator, fight arranger and has worked as an intimacy director on many productions for some of the most prestigious companies in the entertainment industry.
 His work in theatre, television and on film has won him many glowing reviews and plaudits from some of the leading directors and artistes in today’s profession.
-His regular work on television with award-winning mainstream companies producing the likes of Emmerdale, Coronation Street, Hollyoaks, Rownd a Rownd, the BBC & CBBC as well as theatrically with The RSC, The National, Shakespeare’s Globe, The Young Vic, National Theatre of Scotland, Edinburgh Lyceum, Birmingham Rep, Theatr Clwyd, Sheffield Crucible, West Yorkshire Playhouse, Glasgow Citz, Oldham Coliseum, London’s West End and the multi-awarded and lauded film Tyrannosaur has allowed him to maintain his position at the very top of his profession.
-His attention to detail and his ability to tailor every trick, fight and stunt to the individuality of each situation, style, director and artiste brings an immediacy and vibrance to every production he works on.
+His regular work on television with award-winning mainstream companies producing the likes of Emmerdale, Coronation Street, Hollyoaks, Rownd a Rownd, the BBC & CBBC as well as theatrically with The RSC, The National, Shakespeare’s Globe, The Young Vic, National Theatre of Scotland, Citizen’s Theatre Glasgow, Edinburgh Lyceum, Birmingham Rep, Theatr Clwyd, Sheffield Crucible, Leeds Playhouse, London’s West End and the multi-awarded and lauded film Tyrannosaur has allowed him to maintain his position at the very top of his profession.
+His attention to detail and his ability to tailor every trick, fight and stunt to the individuality of each situation, style, director and artiste brings an immediacy and vibrance to each production he works on.
 Renny’s long acting career has seen him win a Manchester Evening News Best Supporting Actor award for his performance as Wemmick in Greg Hersov’s production of Great Expectations at the Royal Exchange, Manchester, and being nominated as The Stage’s Best Actor at the Edinburgh Festival.
 He has played some of the most demanding Shakespearian roles in the canon.

 He won The Dark Chat Best Director award for his production of his play Bare at The Edinburgh Festival.
 The same play won a coveted Scotsman Fringe First and a previous version won the Michael Elliott prize in the Mobil Playwriting Competition.